-Tizzie Hall has been caring for babies and children just about for ever.
-Like Gina Ford, she’s a Marmite choice – parents tend to either love or loathe her methods, but the ones that love it say it’s changed their lives.
-The Save Our Sleep method is an holistic approach which looks at the whole picture, not just sleep and settling.
+Tizzie Hall has been caring for babies and children for many years and many parents say her method has changed their lives – or at least, their sleep!
+The Save Our Sleep Method is a holistic approach that looks at the whole picture, not just sleep and settling your baby.

 Tizzie’s website can be found at www.saveoursleep.com